 More photos of Mycena roseoflava can be viewed here.

-Mycena sect.
-Calodontes was reported to glow in Malaysia, and was what the species was originally thought to be, but after DNA sequencing and comparing on GenBank it was found to be Mycena vinacea.
-I was excited to see if the species here would glow as well.
+Four species within Mycena sect.
+Calodontes was reported to glow in Peninsular Malaysia, and after DNA sequencing and comparing on GenBank it was found to be Mycena vinacea.
+I was excited to experiment and see if the mushroom would glow.
 And indeed, it did!
 This is the first record of Mycena vinacea glowing in New Zealand.

 Interestingly the species grows in soil amongst leaf litter and only glows in the basidiomes (where spores are produced in the gills).
 The photos above show the faint glow, so if viewing on a mobile device it’s best if the brightness is turned all the way up.